Pagan Terms and Definitions

 Ritual Consciousness: specific, alternate state of awareness that aids in the successful practice of magick.
 Tools are often used to help trigger this mindset in magickal practitioners.

-Runes: Nordic or Germanic pictographs often used for divination; stick-like figures used in magick and divination; usually inscribed on stones or flat sticks.
+Runes: Nordic or Germanic pictographs or alphabet often used for divination; stick-like figures used in magick and divination; usually inscribed on stones or flat sticks.
 Symbols used in magick.

 Sabbat: a Wiccan holiday; solar festivals that usually honor the God and the changing of the seasons or Wheel of the Year.
 Eight sabbats are celebrated in a year.